 Water Quality Data Sources

-- MiSWIMS: Michigan Surface Water Information Management System (MiSWIMS) is an interactive map-based system that allows users to view information about Michigan’s surface water.
-Users are able to view and download data collected by the Michigan Dept. of Environmental Quality and Michigan Dept. of Natural Resources from surface water monitoring sites located throughout Michigan.
+- How’s My Waterway: How’s my Waterway (formerly Michigan Surface Water Information Management System (MiSWIMS)) is an interactive map-based system that allows users to view information about Michigan’s surface water.
+Users are able to view and download data collected by the Michigan Dept. of Environment, Great Lakes, and Energy and Michigan Dept. of Natural Resources from surface water monitoring sites located throughout Michigan.

 - Envirofacts: Envirofacts is a single point of access to select U.S. EPA environmental data.
 This website provides access to several EPA databases and provides information about environmental activities that may affect air, water, and land anywhere in the United States.